Lenny Kravitz: 1985–1990: Virgin Records and career debut

-With record labels still telling him his music was not "black enough" or "white enough," Kravitz decided to record an album on his own under the name Romeo Blue.
-Kravitz had met the recording engineer, keyboardist, and bassist Henry Hirsch in 1985 when recording a demo at his Hoboken, New Jersey recording studio.
+With record labels reportedly telling him his music was not "black enough" or "white enough", Kravitz decided to record an album on his own under the name Romeo Blue.
+Kravitz had met the recording engineer, keyboardist, and bassist Henry Hirsch in 1985 when recording a demo at his Hoboken, New Jersey, recording studio.
 The two shared an interest in using real instruments and vintage recording equipment, as well as a love of R&B, jazz, and rock.
 Kravitz would go on to collaborate with Hirsch on most of his albums.
 Kravitz began working on his debut album with Hirsch over the next year and a half, with Kravitz's father paying for the studio time.
-Kravitz met saxophonist Karl Denson and invited him to play on the song "Let Love Rule."
+Kravitz met saxophonist Karl Denson and invited him to play on the song "Let Love Rule".
 Kravitz was so impressed with his playing that Denson played on much of the album.
 Beginning in the late 1980s, Denson toured with Kravitz for five years.

 In October 1988, after completing most of the recording, Kravitz approached friend Stephen Elvis Smith, who had served as the music supervisor on Lisa Bonet's The Cosby Show spin-off A Different World.
 Smith had also worked with Kravitz's mother on the hit sitcom The Jeffersons.
 Kravitz urged Smith to manage his career and assist him in finding a record deal.
 In less than a month of shopping the recordings, five labels (Warner Bros, Elektra, Geffen, Capitol, and Virgin) were in a bidding war for Kravitz.
 Eventually, a deal was made with Virgin Records in January 1989, and signed by Virgin A&R executive Nancy Jeffries.
 The label was "excited" about the music he was making, music inspired by his relationship with wife Bonet and their new daughter, Zoe.
 On Smith's urging, Kravitz dropped the name Romeo Blue and reclaimed the Lenny Kravitz moniker.
 About his time as Romeo Blue, Kravitz said, "Ultimately, it got me back to myself.
 And when I finally did accept myself for myself, music started flowing out of me."